-The add authorization form is on the right side of the auth page in the client record.
+The Add Authorization form is on the right side of the screen.
 Here is a description of each of the fields of the authorization.

-- Auth Number: This is what will go in to Box 23 of the CMS-1500 as the prior auth number on the insurance claim form.
+- Auth Number: This will go into Box 23 of the CMS-1500 as the Prior Authorization Number.

 - Ins.
 Company: This is where you indicate which insurance company the authorization belongs to.
-The insurance companies that are available here are pulled directly from the insurance cards that you have entered for the client.
-You should first enter the insurance card for the patient before you enter the authorization.
+The insurance companies that are available are pulled directly from the client's chart.

 - Service Code: This is optional.
-Only enter a service code if you would like to make the authorization specific to a service code (for example, a CPT code).
-Therabill will then only use this authorization on claims to the insurance company that use this service code.
+Only enter a service code if you would like to make the authorization specific to a CPT code.
+The authorization will only be used on claims to the insurance company that contains this service code.

 - Start date: This is optional.
-If you want to indicate a date where the authorization begins, then enter this here.
-Therabill will then only use this authorization on claims to the insurance company that have a date of service after the start date that you enter.
+The system will only use this authorization on claims to the insurance company that has a Date of Service after the start date that you enter.

 - Expire date: This is optional.
-If you want to indicate a date where the authorization ends, then enter this here.
-Therabill will then only use this authorization on claims to the insurance company that have a date of service prior to the expire date that you enter.
+The system will only use this authorization on claims to the insurance company that has a Date of Service prior to the expiration date that you enter.

-- # Sessions: Enter the original number of visits that were authorized.
+- # Visits/Units: Enter the original number of visits or units that were authorized.

-- Remaining: Enter the number that are remaining as of now.
-This feature is useful if you are entering an authorization that you have already begun using prior to submitting claims through Therabill.
+- Remaining: Enter the number that is remaining as of today.
+This feature is useful if you are entering an authorization that you have already begun using prior to submitting claims through the system.

-- Counter Only: If you check this box, then Therabill will not put the authorization number that you enter on the claim form.
+- Counter Only: If you check this box, then the system will not put the authorization number on the claim form.
 You can use this to create an authorization that is only used internally at your clinic.

-Once you have finished, click the Add Authorization button underneath the form to save the authorization.
-You will now see the authorization on the left hand side of the Auths page.
+Once you have finished, click the Add Authorization to save the information.
+You will now see the authorization on the left-hand side of the Auths page.
 You can edit or delete the authorization using the edit icon and delete icon associated with the authorization.

 What does the authorization and authorization watch do?

-Whenever you submit a claim to the insurance company indicated on the authorization, Therabill will perform an error check to make sure that there is a valid authorization to that insurance company.
-If the authorization has expired (either by expire date or by number of sessions remaining) then Therabill will stop you from submitting the claim until you either 1.) enter a new authorization that is not expired or 2.) turn off authorization watch for the client.
+Whenever you submit a claim to the insurance company indicated on the authorization, the system performs an error check to make sure that there is a valid authorization to that insurance company.
+If the authorization has expired (past the expire date or zero visits remaining) then an error will generate.
+Additionally, this error can occur if an authorization is not attached to a session.

 Indicators that authorizations are expiring